fpieper/fpstaking/docs/validator_guide.md

 ## Create Radix User
 Create a specific user for running the Radix node.
-The user is created with a locked password and can only be switched to via `sudo su - radixdlt`.
+The user is created with a locked password and can only be switched to via `sudo su - radixdlt` (if you have already created this user you can skip this).
 ```
 sudo useradd radixdlt -m -s /bin/bash
 ```